EstudioNexos/fuckspam/README.md

-These presets are made on my personal experience and are neither a representative list of spamming or hacking countires nor matter of discussion, so if you disagree or don't like them, if have a very simple solution for you: <em>don't use them</em>.
+These presets are made on my personal experience and are neither a representative list of spamming or hacking countires nor matter of discussion, so if you disagree or don't like them, i have a very simple solution for you: <em>don't use them</em>.

 Examples
 ========